The business case for energy efficiency

 - make sure heating and cooling systems are efficiently controlled and operating at the right temperatures;

-You can think about more fundamental changes to your business too – and while they’re beyond the scope of this document, they offer valuable food for thought.
+The opportunity is also there to think about more fundamental changes to your business – and while they’re beyond the scope of this guide, they offer valuable food for thought.

-The Carbon Trust is a great source for a variety of ‘out of the box’ thinking.
+The Carbon Trust is a great source for a variety of thinking about bigger projects.

 For example, some businesses are moving away from a physical product – e-readers replacing books, for example – and video-conferencing replacing face-to-face meetings.